pratik9933/Jwellery-shop-managment-system/README.md

  # Jwellery-shop-managment-system
-Problem: We have created the following project to address the specific issues faced by the Jewelry Business after Covid-19.
-Many customers now demand online services, and WhatsApp Business is not fully integrating with the business due to its limited features.
-They are looking for a great, easy-to-use, and multifunctional web application to make their operations more convenient.

-Features:
+The following project belongs to my final year in college, where I conducted research on small-scale jewelry shops.
+This research was conducted during the pandemic when businesses were transitioning back to regular operations.
+During this time, online platforms became more familiar and trustworthy.
+However, they did not provide any benefits to small retail shops, which were facing management issues.
+Many software companies in the market were not using their software, so customer information was not shared with them.
+They were all searching for a reliable source where customers and business owners could connect and run their businesses smoothly and under their control.

+The following web application is a fully research-based project.
+As a result, it includes multiple features that are more beneficial for both customers and store owners, such as:

+- Live jewelry cost calculation
+- Upload favorite designs
+- Exclusive collection booking in advance
-A fully functional website for customers |
+- A well-functional e-commerce website
-A multi-solution backend control system |
+- Store operation support system for both retail and online stores
+- Billing, inventory management, smart reporting, dashboard, a small HR system, and employee work status tracking
+- Online order handling with a smart dashboard
-An intelligent inventory management system |
+- Customer query management system
-A live inventory management system.
+- And many more...

-Programming Languages: HTML, CSS, JavaScript, Bootstrap, PHP, MySQL.
+Programming Languages Used: HTML, CSS, Bootstrap, JS, PHP, MySQL, Some API

-<h3>Output Screenshot</h3>
+<h4>Output Screenshot</h4>
 <img src="https://github.com/pratik9933/Jwellery-shop-managment-system/assets/130751686/bea0fdb8-3e9e-4db8-a3ab-5f711becb9f7" height="300" width="330">
 <img src="https://github.com/pratik9933/Jwellery-shop-managment-system/assets/130751686/d25451bf-7d83-41f3-8371-203f980f0ca0" height="300" width="330">
 <img src="https://github.com/pratik9933/Jwellery-shop-managment-system/assets/130751686/1f4393c1-168a-4304-ade0-a384ffb2e282" height="300" width="330">